apache/cordova-docs/docs/en/edge/guide/platforms/wp8/upgrading.md

 and 8, to upgrade from older versions of Cordova.
 Most of these instructions apply to projects created with an older set of command-line tools that precede the `cordova` CLI utility.
-See The Command-line Interface for information how to update the version of the CLI.
+See The Command-Line Interface for information how to update the version of the CLI.
 The following section shows how to upgrade from non-CLI projects.